 Slice another lime into thin rounds for garnish.

 Measure the agave or simple syrup and your choice of non-alcoholic spirit, if using.
+You might also want to try a homemade berry syrup, for another layer of bold, fruity flavor!

 Coconut water also adds a nice flavor to sub for the NA spirit, or you can top off with an additional ounce or two of sparkling water to finish the drink if you like.